Pometry/Raphtory/docs/source/Analysis/queries.md

 32670,Lobelia,2
 ```

-This data tells us that at a given time the time, person X and is N number of hops away.
+This data tells us that at a given time, person X and Gandalf are N number of hops away.
 For example, at time 32670, Samwise was at minimum 1 hop away from Gandalf, whereas Lobelia was 2 hops away.

 ## Using Raphtory as a client